HARMONICA, BANJO, GUITAR, UKULELE, DOBRO,

 During that time I also played Bass in, Guitar Virtuoso, Jim Campilongo's (Norah Jones' Guitarist), pioneering Western Swing/Jazz ensemble, The Ten Gallon Cats

-In 1998 I was one of the founding members of the Tarantulas Jug Band playing Ukulele, Harmonica, Dobro, and Musical Saw
+In 1998 I was one of the founding members of the Tarantulas Jug Band playing Harmonica, Banjo, Ukulele, Dobro, and Musical Saw

 From 2000-2003, I played with the New Orleans Funk/Blues ensemble, the Brothers Goldman performing at such venues as, the Great American Music Hall and the Fillmore Auditorium.

-Since 2003, I've played Guitar, Ukulele, Harmonica and Dobro with the Loose Licks Jug Band
+Since 2003, I've played Harmonica, Banjo, Guitar, Ukulele, and Dobro with the Loose Licks Jug Band

 From 2004-2008 I played Ukulele with the Hot Hawaiian Jazz group, The Faux Hawaiians

-Since 2006, I've sung and played Harmonica with the Blues/Roots Trio, Tall, Dark and Handsome.
+Since 2006, I've sung and played Harmonica and Bass with the Blues/Roots Trio, Tall, Dark and Handsome.

-From 2006-2010, I played Harmonica and Ukulele with the Amazing Grapes Jug Band.
+From 2006-2010, I played Banjo, Harmonica, Guitar and Ukulele with the Amazing Grapes Jug Band.

-I continue to perform daily in Senior Facilities playing Guitar, Harmonica and Ukulele
+I continue to perform daily in Senior Facilities playing Guitar, Harmonica, Banjo and Ukulele

 I played on the widely distributed CD of Hot Hawaiian Jazz of the '30's, "Hot Uke and Cool Steel"

-I've recently performed at the Great American Music Hall, playing Uke, Harmonica, Guitar and Dobro with the Loose Licks Jug Band
+I've recently performed at the Great American Music Hall, playing Harmonica and Dobro with the Loose Licks Jug Band

-I recorded all of the instruments (Harmonica and 5 String Banjo), on the soundtrack of the animated short, "A Case of Bad Cluck"
+I recorded all of the instruments (Harmonica and Banjo), on the soundtrack of the animated short, "A Case of Bad Cluck"

 CONTACT ME AT MMBILLO@YAHOO.COM